-If the student had a prohibited device in their possession during the test administration, the principal must invalidate the student's test (no score may be calculated for that student) and report the incident to OSA.
+If the student had a prohibited device in their possession during the test administration, the principal must invalidate the student's test (no score may be calculated for that student) and report the incident to the Office of State Assessment (OSA).

 Note: Some students with disabilities may use certain recording/playback devices only if this accommodation is specifically required as a provision of the student's IEP or 504 Plan.
 In addition, a student may be allowed to retain an otherwise prohibited device in their possession if there is documentation on file at the school from a medical practitioner that the student requires such a device during testing.
-Without such documentation, the general policy on communications devices as provided above is in effect, and the school may not allow the student to retain any such equipment while testing.
+Without such documentation, the general policy on communications devices as provided on the previous page is in effect, and the school may not allow the student to retain any such equipment while testing.